rensq819/Syncfusion_Angular_Diagram/README.md

+1. Put "fontawesome-pro-5.0.13" under "/src/assets"
-1. run "npm install"
+2. run "npm install"
-2. run "ng serve", website will host on 4200
+3. run "ng serve", website will host on 4200
-3. connect to mongodb
+4. connect to mongodb (run "mongod" under MongoDB path)
-4. run "nodemon server.js", api will host on 3000
+5. run "nodemon server.js", api will host on 3000
-5. if there's error about Cross-Origin Resource Sharing (inspect on page), please install "CORS" extension on Chrome and enable it.
+6. if there's error about Cross-Origin Resource Sharing (inspect on page), please install "CORS" extension on Chrome and enable it.